 - Salt

-- 4 tablespoons oil for frying
+- 4 tbsp oil for frying

-- 4 tbsp ssamjang
+- 4 Ssamjango

 - 2 tbsp roasted sesame seeds